Table of Contents

 You couldn’t be further from the truth.
 There’s a lot that goes into managing a rental property, and if you’ve decided to handle it yourself, then you’ll have to be actively involved in every aspect of the process.
 Otherwise, you’ll be running at a net loss.
 There’s a reason why property management companies are on the rise – managing rental properties is generally more trouble than it’s worth for DIY landlords.

-In this article, we’re going to go over a list of basic necessities that you need to successfully manage a rental property as a DIY landlord.
-Here’s an 8-step plan down below.
-Feel free to click on each of the steps if you want to read about individual sections.
+In this article, we’re going to go over everything you need to know on how to manage rental property as a DIY landlord.
+Here’s the 8-step guide down below, but free to click on each of the steps if you want to read about individual sections.

 - Getting The Home Ready to Rent